Thunderstrom

 3. Dissipating Stage – The storm weakens as downdrafts dominate, cutting off the supply of warm air.

 Thunderstorms occur most frequently in tropical regions, particularly near the equator.
 The Intertropical Convergence Zone (ITCZ) experiences frequent storms due to high humidity and temperature.
-In temperate regions, thunderstorms are common in summer when atmospheric conditions favor convection.
+In temperate regions, thunderstorms often happen in summer because the weather conditions support rising air.

 Types of Thunderstorms